-Covid-19 has had a significant impact on Walking about‘s program.
-As we move into Level 2 every walk we create will be responsive to the health advice of the Ministry of Health.
-Te Uru and the Walking about team will be putting processes in place to make sure you can participate in our walks safely.
-We will be maintaining an attendance register for each group walk and managing our numbers so that the appropriate distancing can be achieved.
+Covid-19 has had a significant impact on About walking‘s program.
+As we operate in a changing level environment every walk we create will be responsive to the health advice of the Ministry of Health.
+Te Uru and the About walking team will be putting processes in place to make sure you can participate in our walks safely.
+We have plans in place for if we change levels and will keep you informed in the event of change.
+At levels 3 & 4 walks will be be remotely delivered.
+At level 2 we will be maintaining an attendance register for each group walk and managing our numbers so that the appropriate distancing can be achieved.
 To help us be safe we ask that you stay home if you are sick.
-We have plans in place for if we change levels and will keep you informed in the event of change.

 Three of the walks that were scheduled to take place during the Level 4 alert can be experienced through the internet and in your bubble.
 These are Echo Eco Echo by Andrew McMillan, Sports Day by Vanessa Crofskey and Standing at the edge by Melissa Laing.

 At the heart of our now 16-month programme is the relationship between walking and art.
 Both practices create relationships to the world through enabling thinking and sensing.
 We are interested in both the act of walking about or around an area – a physical progression through space – and thinking about walking as both a historic and contemporary creative methodology.
 From these twin interests we chose the title Walking about, which can be reversed to About walking.
 We have been using Walking about to refer to the live walks, and About walking to refer to forthcoming reflective texts.